crigalbla/password-manager/README.md

 ### `npm lint`

-To show the slint warning/errors.
+To show the eslint warning/errors.